open5e/open5e/source/classes/monk.rst

 with one of the attacks granted by your Flurry of Blows, you can impose one of the following effects on that target:

--  It must succeed on a Dexterity saving throw or be knocked prone.
+-  It must succeed on a Dexterity saving throw or be knocked :ref:`srd:prone`.
 -  It must make a Strength saving throw.
 If it fails, you can push it up to 15 feet away from you.
 -  It can't take reactions until the end of your next turn.